 Bolsters Script Logic

-Hi, this is Jeremy Moskowitz, Group Policy MVP and Founder of PolicyPak Software.
+Hi, this is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
 In this video, we’re going to talk about if you’ve got ScriptLogic’s Privilege Authority, either the free version or the pay version, that you’re not quite as secure as you could be.
 I’m going to show you the better together story with PolicyPak and ScriptLogic’s Privilege Authority.

 Let’s just get started right away.
 I’m logged in right now as a standard user.
 His name is “eastsalesuser3.”
 There’s no Privilege Authority magic turned on at this point.
 I’m just going to go ahead and run “Adobe Reader X.” If I go ahead and go to “Edit/Preferences…” here, there are a lot of settings here that a standard user can change that will negatively impact security.